bennycwong/bennycwong.github.io/content/photography/index.md

 +++
 <center>
-Photography has been a hobby of mine since the year 2000, back in the film days.
-Here's some of my best work.
+Photography has been a hobby of mine since the year 2000, back in days when film was the norm.
+Now, primarily shoot digital, but I do dabble in film here or there.
+Below are some of my best work.
 </center>
 ***